Aryanverma817/todolist/README.md

 # todolist
-the stack is used in this project is:- nodemon expess ejs
+the stack has used in this project is:- nodemon expess ejs